learningtitans/isbi2017-part3/README.md

 Strictly speaking, the training will not be purely from scratch, since we will transfer knowledge from models pre-trained on ImageNet.
 We do not recommend — except for scientific curiosity — training strictly from scratch, since training for ImageNet is a slow and complex endeavor in itself.

-We need the ImageNet weights of two models: Resnet-101 and Inception-v4, available [here](https://github.com/tensorflow/models/tree/master/slim#Pretrained).
+We need the ImageNet weights of two models: Resnet-101 and Inception-v4, available [here](https://github.com/tensorflow/models/tree/master/research/slim#Pretrained) (or check the exact addresses at the curl commands below).
 Download and unzip them to ~/isbi2017-part3/running:

 ```bash
 mkdir -p ~/isbi2017-part3/running